-*Second Notification – Suspension – Student has a right to submit an appeal to be placed on a probationary status.
-If an appeal is approved, the student will be placed on an Academic Plan.
+The student has a right to submit an appeal to be placed on probation.
+If appeal is approved, the student will be placed on an Academic Plan.
 Students placed on Academic Plan will be required to meet the following standards each term or be placed on Financial Aid Suspension.

-Students who are not making Satisfactory Academic Progress will receive a written notice from the Office of Financial Aid by EGSC email.
-Students will be encouraged to schedule an appointment with Counseling Services and/or take advantage A.C.E.
-(Academic Center for Excellence).
+Students who are not making Satisfactory Academic Progress will receive a written notice from the Office of Financial Aid to the student’s EGSC email account.

-Students who are placed on Suspension and their appeal to be placed on probation is denied or they failed to meet the conditions of the Academic Plan are ineligible to receive any additional financial aid until they can meet the minimum standards (cumulative 2.00 GPA and 67% completion rate).
+Students who are placed on Suspension and their appeal to be placed on probation is denied or they failed to meet the conditions of the Academic Plan is ineligible to receive any additional financial aid until they can meet the minimum standards (cumulative 2.00 GPA and 67% completion rate).
 Exceptions of extenuating circumstance will be considered on a case-by-case basis.

-*Demonstrate what has changed in the student’s situation that will allow the student to meet SAP at the next evaluation.
+- Demonstrate what has changed in the student’s situation that will facilitate progression towards meeting SAP.

-*The appeal must be submitted to the Office of Financial Aid by the published deadline for the term the student wishes to receive financial aid.
+- The appeal must be submitted to the Academic and Financial Aid Committee by the published deadline for the term the student wishes to receive financial aid.

-*Appeals will be reviewed by the Financial Aid Appeal Committee.
+- Appeals will be received by the Academic and Financial Aid Committee.
 Students will be notified of the Committee’s decision via EGSC Student Email account by 12 noon of the business day following the day of the appeal meeting.

 ACADEMIC CIRCUMSTANCES THAT AFFECT YOUR STATUS

-*Incomplete Grades, Missing grades, Failing Grades, course Withdrawals: All reduce your completion ratio because they are counted as attempted, but not earned credits.
+- Incomplete Grades, IPs, Missing grades, Failing Grades, course Withdrawals: All reduce your completion ratio because they are counted as attempted, but not earned credits.
 They also count against your maximum attempted hours.

-*Transfer Credits, Credits Taken While in Transient Study, enrolled in Study Abroad: Count toward your maximum attempted credits and your completion ratio.
+- Transfer Credits, Credits Taken While in Transient Study, and credits taken while enrolled in Study Abroad: Count toward your maximum attempted credits and your completion ratio.
 NOTE: Credits count as attempted, but not earned, until your official transcript is reviewed and processed by the EGSC Registrar’s Office.

-*Dismissal and Return: Students who are suspended academically or choose not to attend because of Financial Aid Suspension will not be automatically eligible for financial aid upon their return.
+- Dismissal and Return: Students who are suspended academically or choose not to attend because of Financial Aid Suspension will not be automatically eligible for financial aid upon their return.
 Students must meet both the qualitative and quantitative standards for FA SAP.
-If below standards, students may appeal or must use means other than financial aid for their educational expenses.
+Student must use means other than financial aid for their educational expenses.
 It is the responsibility of the student to be knowledgeable of their SAP standing when returning to school after dismissal or choosing not to return because of SAP suspension.